Tarot Of The New Vision (Lo Scarabeo)

 Extras: title card, advertising card.

-Here's a nice idea – show the classic Rider-Waite-Smith images, but from the other direction!
+Here's a nice idea – show the classic Rider-Waite-Smith (RWS) images, but from the other direction!
 Such is the concept behind The Tarot Of The New Vision ("The deck no one had ever thought of") devised by Pietro Alligo and illustrated by twin brothers Raul Cestaro and Gianluca Cestaro, and apparently first released in 2003.
 "This is not simply a figurative peculiarity but an ulterior extension of meanings."
 Yay!

 The blurb continues: "While realizing this project some of the cards required 'artistic' license for the enlargement or reduction of the size of the figures and objects in relation to their original position.
 For some cards, for example the High Priestess and Justice, the edge of a curtain located behind them was allowed to fall in order to make the main character more visible."